kengtinglin/Caffe_Operator_Bench/README.md

 ## How to use
 ### Roofline
-If you want to know the intensity in advance and draw the Roofline, you should add config of operator like we provide.
+If you want to know the intensity per batch in advance and draw the Roofline, you should add config of operator like we provide.

 Example:
 ```sh